shawnmckinney/fortress-saml-demo/SPRING-SECURITY-SAML2-SAMPLE.md

 # fortress-saml-sample SPRING-SECURITY-SAML2-SAMPLE

- Last updated: August 31, 2015

  This document describes how to download and install the shibboleth-sample-java-sp web app.

- It is used to generate metadata needed to register the fortress-saml-sample with the ssocircle.com Identity Provider.
+ It is required to generate metadata to register the fortress-saml-sample Service Provider with the ssocircle.com Identity Provider.

 -------------------------------------------------------------------------------